2018 Piro Presqu’ile Vineyard Pinot Noir

-Marc Piro knew he wanted to be a winemaker when he was 9 years old.
-He sat in the crowded backseat of his family’s beige Mercedes diesel station wagon as they drove through the vineyards of Sonoma’s Dry Creek Valley, and, inspired, he announced, “Mom, I want a vineyard.”
-Her response was curt, “Well, then, get a good job.”
+Marc Piro knew that he wanted to become a winemaker from the young age of nine.
+As a child, he’d sit in the crowded backseat of his family’s beige Mercedes station wagon, and as they drove through the vineyards of Sonoma’s Dry Creek Valley, he’d announce to his mom that he wanted one of his own.
+Her response was simple: “Well, then, get a good job.”